-Obesity or being overweight can hamper your fertility and also interferes with the normal ovulation process.
+Obesity and pregnancy are said to be interlinked.
+Obesity or being overweight can hamper your fertility and also interfere with the normal ovulation process.
 It also adversely affects the IVF or in vitro fertilization.
-With increase in BMI, the success rate of IVF falls down.
-If you are pregnant and are overweight, you and your baby can be at a risk for various complications during pregnancy, labor and birth.
+With the increase in BMI, the success rate of IVF falls.
+If you are pregnant and are overweight, you and your baby can be at risk for various complications during pregnancy, labor, and birth.

 What Is Obesity?